 Masséna returned to Paris in disgrace, but in 1813 he was given command of the 8th military division at Toulon.
 In 1814 his daughter married General Reille, his former aide-de-camp.
 After Napoleon's abdication in 1814, Masséna accepted the Bourbon Restoration and remained at Toulon.
 However, when the Bourbons discovered that he was not a French citizen due to his birth in Nice before that city became part of France, they forced him to become a citizen.4

-The next year when Napoleon escaped from Elba, Masséna reluctantly raised the tricolor flag and rallied to Napoleon.
+The next year when Napoleon escaped from Elba, Masséna reluctantly rallied to Napoleon.
 Napoleon recalled Masséna to Paris and made him a Peer of France but did not employ him.
-After Napoleon's second abdication, Masséna was one of the marshals appointed to the court martial of Marshal Ney, but ultimately this group found themselves incompetent to judge Ney and therefore Ney was judged by the Chamber of Peers.
+After the Battle of Waterloo Masséna served as commander of the National Guard of Paris for a few weeks.
+Just before Louis XVIII returned to Paris, Masséna tried to convince the king to take up the tricolor flag as the flag of France, but this suggestion was rejected.5 Later that year Masséna was one of the marshals appointed to the court martial of Marshal Ney, but ultimately this group found themselves incompetent to judge Ney and therefore Ney was judged by the Chamber of Peers, where he was sentenced to die.
 Masséna died only two years later.

 - James R. Arnold, Marengo and Hohenlinden: Napoleon's Rise to Power, (Barnsley: Pen & Sword Military, 1999), 70.